ericdotmills5/portfolio-generator/README.md

 # Portfolio Generator

 This project uses Markowitz's Modern Portfolio Theory to generate an optimal portfolio given a set of stocks.
-I used it to better my knowledge in functional programing with python and the scipy, numpy, and matplotlib librarys.
+I used it to better my knowledge in functional programing with python and to explore the scipy, numpy, and matplotlib librarys.
 I was motivated to write this as an assignment for my portfolio optimisation and financial mathematics unit (USYD MATH2070), which I recieved full marks for.
 Among all of MPT's assumptions, this program assumes that stock data is normally distributed.

 ## Features